100 iconic moments from music history

 His racy hip thrusts sparked controversy during Elvis Presley's performance of "Hound Dog" on "The Milton Berle Show" in June 1956.
 Fans loved it, but critics blasted the pelvis-shaking dance moves as vulgar, according to PBS.

 The LP album "Calypso," featuring Harry Belafonte's version of the Jamaican folk song "Day-O (The Banana Boat Song)," was released in 1956.
-It would become the first record album to sell more than 1 million copies in a single year.
+It became the first record album to sell more than 1 million copies in a single year.

 First Grammy Awards ceremony is held